What is panobinostat (Farydak®)?

 How and when is panobinostat given?

-Panobinostat is available as capsules in three different strengths.
+Panobinostat must not be given to women who are breastfeeding.
+Panobinostat is available as capsules (10, 15 and 20mg).
 The recommended starting dose is 20mg.
-The capsules should be taken on scheduled days three times a week, two weeks on, one week off.
-You should swallow them whole with water, with or without food.
-You should continue panobinostat for eight cycles, after which it is recommended that patients showing clinical benefit continue the treatment for four additional cycles of six weeks each.
+Panobinostat is given in 21-day treatment cycles.
+The capsules should be taken on days 1, 3, 5, 8, 10 and 12 of the cycle.
+They should be swallowed whole with water, with or without food.
+Patients should continue panobinostat for eight cycles, after which it is recommended that patients showing clinical benefit continue the treatment for a further eight additional cycles.

-You should be closely monitored during treatment.
-If you have severe side effects, treatment may need to be stopped or the dose reduced.
-If you are over 65 you may require more frequent monitoring.
-If you vomit you should not take a replacement dose but should wait until the next scheduled dose.
-Contact your doctor immediately if you have any adverse reactions.
+Patients should be closely monitored during treatment.
+If there are severe side-effects, treatment may need to be stopped or the dose reduced.
+Patients aged over 65 may require more frequent monitoring.
+Patients who should not take a replacement dose but should wait until the next scheduled dose.
+They should contact their doctor immediately if they experience any adverse reactions.

 - Manufacturer’s product information